top of page

 December 2- Last Day to Turn in 60 Second Documentaries

-December 3 - The Ethics of Documentary Film
+December 2 - Poetic and Reflexive Mode and The Ethics of Documentary Film

 60 Second Documentary Screenings